techbrett/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/persistent-chat-server/hardware-and-software-requirements.md

 Before you deploy Persistent Chat Server, you must ensure that the following hardware and software requirements are met:

 - Hardware that meets minimum requirements to support Skype for Business Server, Persistent Chat Server, database servers, and file servers.
-For more information, see [Server requirements for Skype for Business Server](../../plan-your-deployment/requirements-for-your-environment/server-requirements.md).
+For more information, for Skype for Business Server 2015, see [Server requirements for Skype for Business Server](../../plan-your-deployment/requirements-for-your-environment/server-requirements.md).
+For Skype for Business Server 2019, see [System requirements for Skype for Business Server 2019](../../../SfBServer2019/plan/system-requirements.md)

 - Supported operating system and database software.

-    For details about supported operating systems and database software, and Windows update requirements, see [Server requirements for Skype for Business Server](../../plan-your-deployment/requirements-for-your-environment/server-requirements.md).
+    For details about supported operating systems and database software, and Windows update requirements, for Skype for Business Server 2015, see [Server requirements for Skype for Business Server](../../plan-your-deployment/requirements-for-your-environment/server-requirements.md).
+For Skype for Business Server 2019, see [System requirements for Skype for Business Server 2019](../../../SfBServer2019/plan/system-requirements.md)

 - Skype for Business Server Front End Server.
 The Front End Server is the foundation for Session Initiation Protocol (SIP) routing, which makes communication between computers running Persistent Chat Server and the Persistent Chat functionality possible.